fplanque/evo-sublime/README.md

 ### Sublime Text Color Scheme

-This is a dark text on light background theme, with vivid highlights.
+This is a dark text on light background theme for [Sublime Text](http://www.sublimetext.com), with vivid highlights.

 ![Screenshot of evo-sublime Theme](screenshot.png?raw=true)